mfernest/SEBC/Partner Bootcamp  - Certify.md

 * Using <a href="http://whirr.apache.org/">Apache Whirr</a>
 * Headless (terminal screens only)
-    *  CM installer supports this
+    *  The CM installer binary supports this
+    *   Administering CDH services without a browser poses a steep learning curve.
 * <a href="https://forge.puppetlabs.com/tags/cdh">Puppet</a>
     * Cloudera-certified partner
     * Support for CDH installation is well-received